Here is how to have a perfect day at the Fort Worth Stockyards.

 Whenever friends come to town for the first time and ask me where they should go, I always say the Fort Worth Stockyards.
 It’s the perfect place to show off what Fort Worth is all about, and there’s so much to do in this Fort Worth area.

 Here is what the girls and I did at our first group meeting.
-There’s plenty to do to keep yourself busy all day, but we only met for half the day.
-I’m mentioning other things that can be done in the historic Fort Worth Stockyards any day of the week since it’s open all week long, including Sundays.
+There’s plenty to do to keep yourself busy, but we only met for half the day.
+I’m mentioning other things that can be done in the historic Fort Worth Stockyards any day since it’s open all week long, including Sundays.
 And, if you come at the right time, you may be able to catch a Stockyards championship rodeo.
 These are always fun to watch.
 I love the trick roping part of the show.
 It’s always amazing to me how they do that!

 We met at the Biscuit Bar in Mule Alley of the Stockyards.
 You’ve got to try the Biscuit Bar – it’s one of the newest places to eat.
 Whether you’re there for breakfast or lunch, everything is served on big flaky, buttery biscuits.

 Where To Park At The Fort Worth Stockyards

 First things first – parking!
 Parking is free in Mule Alley if you can find a spot.
 There are not too many places to park there, and getting there early in the day is probably the only way you’ll get a spot.
 Parking is free along the streets, but paid parking is available at the end of E. Exchange Ave and on Main Street if you can’t find a spot.

 Next stop – Cowtown Winery.
 If it weren’t so early, I would have had a glass!
 They offer wine by the glass, wine tastings, and wine to-go.
 Happy hour is from 5:00 – 8:00 p.m., and all glasses of wine are $6, plus live music on the weekend.